 Please accept my apologies for having this strange eccentricity.

 And, a word of thanks to my friends, family and colleagues.
 They've learned to accept this weakness of mine and don't take it to heart.
-I'm also thankful for the modest success I've had so far whereby I can design my life around my pecularities.
+I'm also thankful for the modest success I've had so far whereby I can design my life and circumstances around my pecularities.

 Tips if you're like me: